Brownster/csv-to-yaml_linux/README.md

 Replace script_name.py with the name you saved the script as.
 This will open the GUI, and you can use it to generate the YAML files based on your input data.

+Alternatively a windows exe built from the python script is also provided.

-windows exe built with (when in folder of csv file):
+To build yourself : (when in folder of csv file, on widows machine and all required pip packages installed)

 C:\Python39\python.exe C:\Python39\Lib\site-packages\PyInstaller\__main__.py --onefile python script_name.py

 Link to built windows exe:
 https://drive.google.com/file/d/1D2rjNvgdkKQBb40IaXf95bIE6rVAh9s-/view?usp=share_link